lertsoft/GPD_WIN4/README.md

 * **~~Compilation of most of the early issues in one video~~**. </br> MOST OF THESE ISSUES HAS BEEN FIXED IN NEWER BATCHES. </br> [Reddit Post](https://www.reddit.com/r/gpdwin/comments/116y8ww/domestic_beta_testers_working_hard_doing_qc_i/)

 ### Installation
+> When installing the GPD Provided Windows image do not forget these steps: </br> 1.
+Format the USB Drive to NTFS. </br> 2.
+Rename the USB Drive to WINPE </br> 3.
+Extract the files to USB Drive

  * ***Windows***
     <details>
     <summary>GPD Windows ISO</summary>